FunKey-Project/FunKey-Project.github.io/docs/developer_guide/tutorials/build_system/compilation_environments.md

-Even if the resulting disk image and firmware update files are relatively small (202 MB and 55MB, respectively), the size of the corresponding sources and the compilation by-products tend to be rather large, such that an available disk space of at least 12GB is required during the build.
+Even if the resulting disk image and firmware update files are relatively small (350MB and 110MB, respectively), the size of the corresponding sources and the compilation by-products tend to be rather large, such that an available disk space of at least 12GB is required during the build.

-And even if the resulting FunKey-OS boots in less than 5s, it still requires a considerable amount of time to compile: please account for 1 1/2 hour on a modern multi-core CPU with SSD drives and a decent Internet bandwidth.
+And even if the resulting FunKey-OS boots in less than 5s, it still requires a fair amount of time to compile: please account for 1/2 hour on a modern multi-core CPU with SSD drives and a decent Internet bandwidth.

 The FunKey-OS is meant to be built on a native Ubuntu or Debian Linux